 It was then that he began working for the Indian High Commission which was located in Colpetty, and later in Fort.
 As he was a local recruit, he was not given diplomatic status.
 The one benefit was that our family did not need visas to stay in Sri Lanka — we were all Indian citizens — but only needed to obtain passports once we reached the age of 14.

-As my father had six children, the pay from the High Commission was not enough to provide for the household.
+As my father had six children, the salary he received from the High Commission was not enough to provide for the household.
 He would tutor some students, either at our house, or else at their houses.
 He was very strict about his work, and was unwilling to compromise on any rules.

-There were numerous people who worked alongside him and they would occasionally take a bribe from here and there and push the case of some person or the other for a passport.
-The Tamils, who had gone to Sri Lanka to work on the tea plantations, were being repatriated under a pact negotiated by Sirima Bandaranaike, the Sri Lankan prime minister, and Lal Bahadur Shastri, her Indian counterpart.
+There were numerous people who worked alongside him and these folk would occasionally take a bribe from here or there and push the case of some person or the other for a passport.
+The Tamils, who had gone to Sri Lanka to work on the tea plantations, were being repatriated back to India under a pact negotiated by Sirima Bandaranaike, the Sri Lankan prime minister, and Lal Bahadur Shastri, her Indian counterpart.
 It was thus known as the Sirima-Shastri pact.

 There was a lot of anti-Tamil sentiment brewing in Sri Lanka at the time, feelings that blew up into the civil war from 1983 onwards, a conflict that only ended in May 2009.
 Thus, many Tamils were anxious and wanted to do whatever it took to get an Indian passport.

-And in this, they found many High Commission employees more than willing to accept bribes in order to push their cases.
+Thus, they found many High Commission employees more than willing to accept bribes in order to push their cases.
 But they came up against a brick wall in my father.
 There was another gentleman who was an impediment too, a man named Navamoni.
-The others used to call him Koranga Moonji Dorai – meaning monkey face man – as he was a wizened old man.
+The others used to call him Koranga Moonji Dorai — meaning man with the face of a monkey — as he was a wizened old man.
 He would lose his temper and shout at people when they tried to mollify him with this or that to push their cases.

 We came back to India by train and ferry; we could not afford to fly back.
 It was a miserable journey and for many years after that we suffered financial hardship because we had no money to tide us over that period.

-India is the only country in the world which will not restore a person’s citizenship if he asks for it in his later years for sentimental reasons, just so that he can die in the land of his birth.
-India is also the only country that insists its own former citizens obtain a visa to enter what is their own homeland.
+India is the only country in the world which will not restore a person’s citizenship if he/she asks for it in his/her latter years for sentimental reasons, just so that he/she can die in the land of his/her birth.
+India is also the only country that insists its own former citizens obtain a visa to enter what is their homeland.
 Money is not the only thing for the Indian Government; it is everything.

 Every other country will restore a person’s citizenship in their latter years of they ask for it for sentimental reasons.
 Not India.